Edward McSweegan

-Edward McSweegan Ph.D., is an American microbiologist, science writer and fiction author.
+Edward McSweegan is an American microbiologist, science writer and fiction author.

 Education and early research

 McSweegan earned his undergraduate biology degree from Boston College in 1978.
-He went on to earn two degrees in microbiology, a masters degree from the University of New Hampshire and a Ph.D. from the University of Rhode Island.
+He went on to earn two degrees in microbiology, a master's degree from the University of New Hampshire and a Ph.D. from the University of Rhode Island.

 In 1984, McSweegan received a resident research associateship from the National Research Council, and he performed postdoctoral research at the Naval Medical Research Institute.
 He published research on the disease-causing mechanisms of the bacteria Campylobacter jejuni and Enterotoxigenic Escherichia coli.

 Career

-From 1986-1988, McSweegan was stationed at the State Department as an American Association for the Advancement of Science diplomacy fellow.
+From 1986 to 1988, McSweegan was stationed at the State Department as an American Association for the Advancement of Science diplomacy fellow.
 At the State Department, he was involved in developing a science and technology pact between the United States and Poland.
 He helped negotiate additional agreements with Hungary and the former Soviet Union.

 In 1988, McSweegan joined the National Institutes of Health's National Institute of Allergy and Infectious Diseases, and eventually became program officer for Lyme disease.
 McSweegan was among a number of Lyme disease experts who were worried about the influence that an advocacy group was having over the NIH, some politicians, and the general public.
 The group, called Lyme Disease Foundation, promoted the belief in "chronic Lyme disease" and claimed that it required long-term, expensive, and unproven antibiotic treatments.
 The group was operated by two accountants, received funding from companies that sold intravenous antibiotics, and made claims that lacked scientific support.
 It also referred people with indeterminate symptoms to chronic Lyme disease-believing doctors who would diagnose them, even though evidence indicated most did not have Lyme disease.

 Beginning in 1995, McSweegan denounced the Lyme Disease Foundation in his personal time and continued to speak out against the group's influence on the NIH.
 The NIH eventually removed him from responsibilities, both related and unrelated to Lyme disease.
 The media characterized the NIH's actions as retaliation for McSweegan blowing the whistle on NIH mismanagement.
 In 1997, after noticing that his personal web site characterized the Lyme Disease Foundation as "whacko", the NIH suspended him for two weeks.
 However, the NIH's own lawyers felt there was no basis for firing him.
 The Lyme Disease Foundation later sued McSweegan for slander, but lost.
 McSweegan won a countersuit against them.
 Through the process, he continued to receive positive job reviews.